Strategic Marketing Planning Process

 - A call-to-action

-Because the success of print is difficult to measure, creating strategic marketing assets that include clear CTAs and offers is the best way to go.
+Because the success of print is difficult to measure, creating strategic marketing assets that include clear CTAs and offers are the best way to go.
 This will allow you to easily count the number of redemptions and compare it against the cost to place the ad.
 Of course there are benefits to incorporating print advertising into your marketing strategy or soon-to-be-added marketing initiatives that cannot be measured by direct ROI, like consistent branding and awareness.

 This only further solidifies the need for strong print assets to help make your marketing plan sing.
 Looking for some more inspiration?
 Check out these genius print ads.
-Once your designer completes the ad(s) in the right specs, you’re ready to execute a marketing campaign or move on to the next step of your marketing plan!
+Once your designer completes the ad(s) using the right specs, you’re ready to execute a marketing campaign or move on to the next step of your marketing plan!